SteveMieskoski/go-indexer/README.md

-# In Progress
+A Golang familiarization project

 ## Ethereum Indexer in GO

-A basic project to both learn go and build a useful tool for the web3 community
+A basic project to serve dual purposes of learning Golang and potentially building useful tool for the web3 community

-Additionally, this project is planned to complement a multi-chain local docker environment also in progress.

-A primary goal of this project is to

 ## Current Components
 - Kafka broker